actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

   * Ordering infrastructure / tools
   * Authorization for tools & applications
   * Use of test environments and creating and using testdata
+* Have [Clean code](https://blog.goyello.com/2013/01/21/top-9-principles-clean-code/) It really helps if your code is good, is sensibly organized and structured.
+If the code base is large, it should be broken apart in understandable segments

 ### Version control management